• Budapest, Hungary

 ▲ Vasarely Museum Two floors of eye-popping, colorful paintings by Victor Vasarely, the founder of Op Art.

-▲ Imre Varga Collection Evocative works by Hungary's top sculptor, also featuring a fine sculpture garden.
+▲ Imre Varga Collection Evocative works by Hungary's top sculptor, some displayed in a fine sculpture garden.

 Plan